'Kisan putra', lawyer and leader with grassroots connect, Jagdeep Dhankhar is India's new Vice President | Politics

 Former West Bengal Governor Jagdeep Dhankhar, who was elected as India's 14th Vice President on Saturday, has varied administrative experience and has been in public life for over three decades.
 Born on May 18, 1951, in an agrarian household in a village in Rajasthan's Jhunjhunu district, Dhankhar completed his school education from Sainik School, Chittorgarh.
 After finishing his graduation in physics, he pursued LLB from the University of Rajasthan.
 Despite being a first-generation professional, he became one of the leading lawyers in the state.

 Dhankhar, 71, has practised in both the Rajasthan High Court and the Supreme Court of India.
 He entered public life after getting elected as a Member of Parliament from Jhunjhunu in the 1989 Lok Sabha elections on a Janata Dal ticket.
 He also served as a Minister of State for Parliamentary Affairs in 1990.
 His politics was initially influenced by former deputy Prime Minister Devi Lal.
-Dhankhar later shifted focus to state politics and was elected to the Rajasthan Assembly in 1993 from Kishangarh constituency in Ajmer district.
+Dhankhar, who belongs to the Jat community, later shifted focus to state politics and was elected to the Rajasthan Assembly in 1993 from Kishangarh constituency in Ajmer district.

 Appointed West Bengal Governor in 2019, he had differences with the Trinamool Congress government on several issues.
 He resigned as West Bengal Governor on July 17 before filing his nomination as the Vice-Presidential candidate of the BJP-led National Democratic Alliance (NDA).
 Prime Minister Narendra Modi referred the humility of the NDA vice-presidential nominee and said he has always worked for the well-being of farmers.